Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Experiments

-For the evaluation on each audio track, we assessed its quality from four aspects: audio independency between the audio tracks generated for the same video, audio quality, audio-text alignment, and audio-video alignment of each audio track.
+For each audio track evaluation, we assessed its quality across four aspects: audio separability between audio tracks generated for the same video, audio quality, audio-text alignment, and audio-video alignment.
 Since distinct audio components should be represented in separate audio tracks, each generated audio track should differ from the other tracks.
-To evaluate audio independence, we computed the similarity between the CLAP~\citep{wu2023large} audio embeddings for each pair of audio tracks (10 pairs per video).
+To evaluate audio separability, we computed the similarity between the CLAP~\cite{wu2023large} audio embeddings for each pair of audio tracks (10 pairs per video).
 For Audio-Text alignment, we computed the similarity between CLAP text embeddings from the input prompts (used to generate each audio track) and the corresponding CLAP audio embeddings.
 For audio quality and audio-video alignment, we adopted IS and IB-score, respectively, as in the composite audio evaluation protocol.